Little Rock Nine: The "Lost Year"

 In the summer of 1958, as the school year was drawing to a close, Faubus decided to petition the decision by the Federal District Court in order to postpone the desegregation of public high schools in Little Rock.
 In the Cooper v.
 Aaron case, the Little Rock School District, under the leadership of Orval Faubus, fought for a two and a half year delay on de-segregation, which would have meant that black students would only be permitted into public high schools in January 1961.
 Faubus argued that if the schools remained integrated there would be an increase in violence.
 However, in August 1958, the Federal Courts ruled against the delay of de-segregation, which incited Faubus to call together an Extraordinary Session of the State Legislature on August 26 in order to enact his segregation bills.

 Claiming that Little Rock had to assert their rights and freedom against the federal decision, in September 1958, Faubus signed acts that enabled him and the Little Rock School District to close all public schools.
 Thus, with this bill signed, on Monday September 15, Faubus ordered the closure of all four public high schools, preventing both black and white students from attending school.
 Despite Faubus's decree, the city's population had the chance of refuting the bill since the school-closing law necessitated a referendum.
 The referendum, which would either condone or condemn Faubus's law, was to take place within thirty days.
 A week before the referendum, which was scheduled to take place on September 27, Faubus addressed the citizens of Little Rock in an attempt to secure their votes.
 Faubus urged the population to vote against integration since he was planning on leasing the public school buildings to private schools, and, in doing so, would educate the white and black students separately.
-Faubus was successful in his appeal and won the referendum.
+Faubus was successful in his appeal to the people (i.e., not an appeal to any kind of court) and won the referendum.
 This year came to be known as the "Lost Year".